 As the Wolbachia-carrying mosquito releases are undertaken over larger geographic areas, the World Mosquito Program expects to measure an even greater reduction in disease incidence.
 It intends to build on the success achieved so far to upscale the program to enable delivery of the Wolbachia method globally.

 Epidemiological studies show that the incidence of mosquito-borne disease is significantly lower in Wolbachia-treated communities than in untreated neighboring communities.
-Nearly ten years since implementation in north Queensland Australia, the region is now essentially dengue free, while a pilot project in Yogyakarta, Indonesia is showing a 79 percent reduction in dengue incidence.
-Independent experts have developed mathematical modelling that predicts that the method will significantly reduce virus transmissions for decades.
+For example, nearly ten years since implementation in north Queensland Australia, the region is now essentially dengue free, while a gold-standard randomized trial in Yogyakarta, Indonesia has shown a 77 percent reduction in dengue incidence and an 86 percent reduction in dengue hospitalizations.
+Independent experts have developed mathematical modelling that predicts that the method should eliminate virus transmission in most locations for decades.

 About Our Team